docQodly/docs/docs/studio/design-webforms/events.md

     - <Column.List align="center" justifyContent="between">
         <Column.Item width="55%">
-           For <span style={{fontWeight: 'bold'}}>Entities from Entity Selections Datasources</span>: you can create new ones, save them, reload them, or even drop them.
+           For <strong>Entities from Entity Selections Datasources</strong>: you can create new ones, save them, reload them, or even drop them.
 You have the ability to navigate through the entity selection, traversing to the first, previous, next, or last entity.
         </Column.Item>
         <Column.Item width="40%">
             <img alt="explorer" src={require('./img/contextualPanel_entityStandardActions.png').default} style={{borderRadius: '6px'}} />